CaptainCodeman/rdx/docs/api-createModel.md

 ## reducers

 The `reducers` property returns a map of the reducer functions.
 Each function accepts a `state` property as it's first parameter, which must match the state type defined for the model, and then an optional payload (of any type).
-The state type can be inferred so doesn't need to be defined in each reducer even if using strict mode in TypeScript.
+The state's (TypeScript) type can be inferred, so doesn't need to be defined in each reducer even if using strict mode in TypeScript.

 Reducers must be pure functions.
-That means they only use the parameters passed in to them.
-They must also return the new mutated state or can return the original state passed in if no change is to be applied.
+That means, they only use the parameters passed in to them.
+They must also return a new (mutated) state or can return the original state passed in if no change is to be applied.

 The same familiar [immutable update patterns as used in Redux](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns) should be applied.